ntustison/PaperANTsX/Text/results.md

 ADNIMERGE package.

 Results for both longitudinal evaluation scenarios are shown in Figure
 \ref{fig:longeval}.
-Log p-values are provided in (b) which demonstrate excellent LMCI-CN and AD-CN differentiation and comparable AD-LMCI diffierentiation relative to the other pipeline considerations. \textcolor{red}{Need input from Andrew here about (a).}
+Log p-values are provided in Figure \ref{fig:longeval}(b) which demonstrate excellent LMCI-CN and AD-CN differentiation and comparable AD-LMCI diffierentiation relative to the other pipeline considerations.
+\textcolor{red}{Need input from Andrew here about (a).}

+\textcolor{red}{An additional possibility would be to reach out to the Upenn people that used our longitudinal data to evaluate longitudinal COMBAT and see if they had a ready-made evaluation solution. https://pubmed.ncbi.nlm.nih.gov/32640273/}